siamakn/temp-nomad-onboarding-workshop/docs/Module3/5_ELN_using_built-in_schema/M3_2_4_sample_entites.md

-# Creating entries for your samples using the *Generic sample ELN* schema**
+# Creating Entries for Your Samples Using the *Generic sample ELN* Schema

 ![Screenshot of the NOMAD UI showing the Generic Sample ELN Schema](../images/built-in_schema/generic_sample/1.png)

-In this section you will learn how to create NOMAD entries for entities that will be the samples used/produced in your experiments.
+In this section, you will learn how to create NOMAD entries for entities that will be the samples used or produced in your experiments.
 You will use the NOMAD built-in schema called Generic Sample ELN and explore the various fields you can populate and the information you can add to NOMAD.

 Based on the example described earlier, we need to create entries for the following entities:
 1. P3HT Thin Film